movingfox/comfy-blog/README.md

     rails generate comfy:blog
     rake db:migrate

-Add these lines to your `config/routes.rb` file:
+Add these lines to your `config/routes.rb` at the bottom of the `scope ':locale' do` block:

 ```ruby
 comfy_route :blog_admin, :path => 'admin'